pyOpenSci/pyopensci.github.io/_posts/2024-06-05-friends-dont-let-friends-package-alone-pyconus-24.md

 * Learning together by working in a small supportive group to create your first Python package;
 * Bringing in experts to review and vet online resources to ensure they are accurate and accessible that support scientists worldwide in their packaging journey.
+* Also including beginners to ensure the content is accessible, understandable and usable.
 * Running a constructive peer review process where people volunteer their time to provide feedback on a package’s usability, function, and structure.

 In creating the guide, we knew we were tackling hard, complex technical problems.
 But also there is a tremendous amount of collective knowledge in this community that can be harnessed and focused on the problem at hand.
 By focusing people on the users of the guide first, rather than tools, we were able to build consensus.